cafalchio/EXvivo/README.md

 # EXvivo beta
-A collection of sctripts to preprocess and analyse intan single file recording from slices
+A collection of sctripts to preprocess and analyse intan single file recording from human brain slices.

 Todo: